martis42/depend_on_what_you_use/README.md

 ### Create a rule invoking the aspect

 You can invoke the aspect from within a rule.
-This can be useful to make the execution part of a bazel build without having to manually execute the longish aspect build command.
+This can be useful to make the execution part of a bazel build on dedicated targets without having to manually execute the longish aspect build command.

 The Bazel documentation for invoking an aspect from within a rule can be found [here](https://bazel.build/rules/aspects#invoking_the_aspect_from_a_rule).